JumboCode/django-postgres-tutorial/Readme.md

 * `settings/dev.py` specifies your application settings for a local development environment.
 * `settings/prod.py` specifies your application settings for a production environment (the service your real users will using)
-* `settings/travis.py` specifies your application settings from runnning in Travis CI, a 3rd party testing utility that is talked about later on in the tutorial.
+* `settings/travis.py` specifies your application settings from runnnning in Travis CI, a 3rd party testing utility that is talked about later on in the tutorial.

 Different environments might share some common settings so we include them with `settings/common.py`, but they also might have different characteristics.
 Ie. The database settings are different / security consdierations being less of a factor for local development.